 Take countless hikes to breath-taking waterfalls or embark on a true African safari trip across the Savanna.
 Check out Queen Elizabeth National Park which houses some of the largest and most remarkable wild animals in the world.

-Runners and their families often extend their Uganda Marathon trip into an multi-week vacation.
+Runners and their families often extend their Uganda Marathon trip into a multi-week vacation.
 Get a full taste of the country’s natural beauty by building your own African adventure!

-Rad Season is providing you with hotels and Airbnbs at the lowest prices available online.
-Book your stay for Uganda Marathon 2019 using the map below!
+Rad Season is providing you with rentals and hotels at the lowest prices available online.
+Book your stay for Uganda Marathon 2023 using the map below!